 How Much Does Cat Behavior Change With Age?

 A decrease in your cat’s activity levels may just be a sign of getting old – or it may be an indication of other diseases.
 Arthritis or joint pain may cause his movements to slow down or change.
 Dental disease or a loss of smell may change his eating habits.
 His ability to deal with stress also decreases as he ages, so times of fear or aggression may pop up more often.
 Cats are experts at hiding disease, so pay close attention to his movements and attitudes – it can give you clues about his health and wellness.

-Hearing loss often becomes severe before the owner notices it is happening.
-Your cat may act surprisingly aggressive from being startled, or he may ignore you even more than usual because he can't hear you.
-You may notice vision loss when he won't follow the movements of his toys, has trouble finding things, or bumps into furniture more often.
+When it comes to caring for senior cats, hearing loss often becomes severe before the owner notices it is happening.
+Your cat may act surprisingly aggressive from being startled, or he may ignore you even more than usual because he can’t hear you.
+You may notice vision loss when he won’t follow the movements of his toys, has trouble finding things, or bumps into furniture more often.
 Loss of smell may be one reason your cat loses interest in his food – it no longer has an appealing aroma.